avoladj/Incognito-k-anonymity/README.md

 of hyphens ( - ), even if the input database uses hyphens.

 ## TODO
-- Check if DB improvements actually work / are useless
 - Improve dimension table values
 - Divide source into multiple files